postcss/autoprefixer/README.md

 ### Forget about prefixes

 Best tool, is a tool, that you can’t see, but it’s work.
-This is main idea behind Autoprefixer.
+This is a main idea behind Autoprefixer.

 So Autoprefixer interface is simple: just forget about vendor prefixes and write normal CSS by latest W3C specs.
 You don’t need